 Press release analytics tell you how your press release performed in terms of the metrics you track.
 Example press release metrics include reads, inbound traffic, conversions, backlinks earned, placements, and social media mentions.
-Press release analytics help you justify your investment, know how to further nurture sales, and inform how to successfully craft future campaigns.
+Press release analytics can help you justify your investment, understand how to further nurture sales, and inform how you to successfully craft future campaigns.

 How Press Release (PR) Analytics Work